Put sex at the top of your priority list

 Make your bedroom a sacred space

 When you look around your bedroom, does it feel like a place you can let go of your stress?
 Or is there unfolded laundry in the corner, bills piled on the nightstand, and kids toys under the bed?
 "It will be difficult for you and your partner to get in the mood for carefree, intimate, connective sex when you're constantly reminded of your other responsibilities," says Celeste Holbrook, PhD, sexual health consultant.
 "Most of us tend to let our bedroom be the catch-all for rotating clutter, however, treating your bedroom like a sacred space to connect with your partner will immediately lift you into a sensual mindset."
-Start by cleaning off all the counter tops and moving any laundry, toys, or other items off the floor and into other rooms.
+Start by cleaning off all the countertops and moving any laundry, toys, or other items off the floor and into other rooms.
 This way, you're both released from the burden of your responsibilities—at least until after sexy time.
+This is the age when you'll have the best sex of your life.

 Don't let rejection be an option for either of you